 Drum roll, please (literally).
 What we’ve all been waiting for has finally arrived: Mardi Gras!
 The main weekend of Mardi Gras — the days that immediately precede Fat Tuesday — is arguably the best time of the whole Carnival season.
 These are the days when parades roll back to back, when marching bands are in full force, and when you can catch the most coveted throws.

-With GoNOLA’s 5-day guide, we can help you get the most out of the greatest free show on earth whether you are a visitor or a local.
+With GoNOLA’s five day guide, we can help you get the most out of the greatest free show on the planet whether you are a visitor or a local.
 And bonus: if you are a visitor, there is still plenty to squeeze into your New Orleans visit both before and after parades.

 Friday is still a work day for most New Orleanians, so parades conveniently begin at 6:00 p.m.
 This gives visitors almost a full day to explore the city.
 If you are looking for a little shopping or window shopping, head over to Magazine Street.
 You’ll find dozens of shops within walking distance.
 If you are ready to start celebrating early though, head over to NOLA Brewing’s Tap Room which opens at 11:00 a.m. for some fine, locally brewed beer plus barbecue from McClure’s Barbecue inside NOLA Brewing (try the macaroni and cheese!).